manell0/couronne/README.md

 - Change the logarithm of how the rating is calculated.
 Thought to use the same logarithm as chess.

-- A footer had been nice!
+- A footer would have been nice!

 - Pagination on pages that are likely to be long.